-Let us also point to the connection of our main result to \emph{topological full groups}.
+Our second application is for topological full groups.
 The topological full group $F(G)$ of an ample groupoid $G$ encodes the global symmetries of the associated dynamical system, obtained by piecing together the local symmetries encoded in the topological groupoid $G$ we start with.
 They were first studied in the setting of Cantor minimal systems~\cite{kri:dim}, and since then they have been generalized in the context of Bratteli diagrams~\cite{gps:full}, shifts of finite type~\cite{matui:fgsft}, self-similar groups~\cite{nekra:fp}, and many other systems, leading to ground-breaking solutions of open problems in geometric group theory~\cites{nekra:int,swz:typef}.
 They also offer a dynamical perspective on important objects in group theory, such as the Thompson group $V$ and its variations~\cite{nekra:v}.

-Another conjecture of Matui concurrently posed as the HK conjecture, the so-called AH conjecture~\cite{matui:hkpub}*{Conjecture 2.9}, presented an even more mysterious relation between the groupoid homology of $G$ and the group homology of $F(G)$ in low degrees.
-In a recent work, Li gives a satisfactory answer to this problem, by connecting the \emph{algebraic} $K$-theory spectrum of the permutative category that naturally relates $G$ and $F(G)$, denoted $\dK^{\mathrm{alg}}(G)$, to the corresponding homology groups~\cite{li:algk}.
-The following result, which follows from a combination of Li's results and Theorem~\ref{thm:main-thm}, relates the algebraic $K$-theory and operator $K$-theory groups, in a way analogous to Karoubi's conjecture on the algebraic $K$-theory of C$^*$-algebras (proved by Suslin and Wodzicki~\cite{suswod:karoubi}).
+Matui's \emph{AH conjecture}~\cite{matui:hkpub}*{Conjecture 2.9} presented a mysterious relation between the groupoid homology of $G$ and the group homology of $F(G)$ in low degrees.
+A recent work of Li~\cite{li:algk} gives a satisfactory answer to this problem, by connecting the algebraic $\rK$-theory spectrum of the permutative category that naturally relates $G$ and $F(G)$, denoted $\bK^{\mathrm{alg}}(G)$, to the corresponding homology groups.

+The following result, which follows from a combination of Li's results and Theorem~\ref{thm:main-thm}, relates the algebraic $\rK$-theory and operator $\rK$-groups, in a way analogous to Karoubi's conjecture on the algebraic $\rK$-theory of C$^*$-algebras (proved by Suslin and Wodzicki~\cite{suswod:karoubi}).

 \begin{theoremA}[Corollary~\ref{cor:ktop-kalg}] Let $G$ be a groupoid satisfying the assumptions in Theorem~\ref{thm:main-thm}.
 There is an isomorphism of vector spaces

 \end{theoremA}